 - The Four Elements: Air, oil on canvas, 120 × 120 cm, Jacob Christian Poen de Wijs (1948–).
 The Hague: De Twee Pauwen (Gallery).
 Ref.
-Website: De Twee Pauwen (2006 – col.) In the mid-ground a boy looks through a coloured telescope, three young girls blow, their cheeks puffed up, and another girl wearing a newspaper hat holds her hands over her mouth.
+Website: De Twee Pauwen (2006 – col.) In the mid-ground a boy looks through a coloured telescope, three young girls blow, their cheeks inflated, and another girl wearing a newspaper hat holds her hands over her mouth.
 In the foreground is an exotic bird (a raptor of some kind).
 Scattered around the edge are a toy windmill, a flower, bubble-pipes and bubbles, a butterfly, a feather, a ribbon, and a clearly depicted three-piece baroque recorder.
 In the monochrome background stand people of different nations.

 - Time and Space: Time, oil on canvas, 120 × 150 cm, Jacob Christian Poen de Wijs (1984–).
 Location unknown: offered for sale by De Twee Pauwen, The Hague (2005).
 Ref.
 Tableau 27: 2 (2005); Constance van Scholten (pers. comm., 2005).
 In the foreground a naked youth wearing a newspaper hat plays a perfectly depicted alto baroque recorder.
 Kittens gambol around him.
 Above and to the right hangs an antique clock.
 In the monochrome background are children of different nations.

 - Compass Rose, acrylic, 80 × 80 cm, Jacob Christian Poen de Wijs (1984–).
 Location unknown.
 A rose and a baroque soprano recorder dismantled into its three parts.

 Bridget E. Wilde